I already wrote about the “old” Markets In Tel Aviv. They are Carmel Market, Nachlat Binyamin Market, HaTikva Market, and Levinsky Market.

 Why did I call them “old”?
 To differentiate them from markets that were opened in recent years.
 And today we will be visiting the New Markets Of Tel Aviv.
 Which are: Tel Aviv Port Market, North Market, Sarona Market, and Rothschild Allenby Market.
 Let’s begin.

 We are starting our visit with Tel Aviv Port Market (official site) since it was the first one to open and start this new trend.
 The Port Market opened in 2008 at Tel Aviv’s port.

 Map of the area:

 Opposite to “old” Markets In Tel Aviv, the new market are different.
-On one hand, they are more expensive.
-And on the other hand, they offer unique and top quality produce.
-Thus, if you are looking for something more unique like different kind of berries.
-You will not find them at Carmel Market, but you will find them here, and it will not be cheap.
+On the one hand, they are more expensive.
+And on the other hand, they offer unique, and top quality produce.
+Thus, if you are looking for something more unique, like different kind of berries, you will not find them at Carmel Market, but you will find them here, and it will not be cheap.

 Indoor Farmers Market